blecon/blecon-echo-integration/README.md

 # blecon-echo-example

-This is the an example of the simplest possible Blecon handler.
+This is an example of the simplest possible Blecon handler.

 It returns the device payload back to Blecon, which will then be forwarded back to the device.